FAQs

 Unfortunately, when even one patient arrives late, the entire schedule for all patients can be impacted.
 In addition, rushing or “squeezing in” an appointment short-changes the patient and contributes to decreased quality of care (and increases medical errors).

-In light of this, patients arriving more than 15 minutes after their appointment time will be asked to reschedule.
+In light of this, patients arriving more than 15 minutes after their appointment time will be asked to reschedule and will be charged a $75 late cancellation/no show fee that must be paid before they are able to schedule again.

 Any child requiring emergency care will be seen as soon as possible.